awslabs/aws-media-insights/IMPLEMENTATION_GUIDE.md

-# Media Insights Engine Implementation Guide
+# Developer's Guide for building applications on the Media Insights Engine

-This guide discusses architectural considerations and configuration steps for deploying MIE on AWS.
-It includes links to an AWS CloudFormation template that launches, configures, and runs the AWS services required to deploy this solution using AWS best practices for security and availability.
+This guide explains how to build applications on the [Media Insights Engine](https://github.com/awslabs/aws-media-insights-engine).

 Join our Gitter chat at [https://gitter.im/awslabs/aws-media-insights-engine](https://gitter.im/awslabs/aws-media-insights-engine).
 This public chat forum was created to foster communication between MIE developers worldwide.